 Fisher reintroductions begin

-Starting in 2008, ninety fishers were reintroduced over three years to Olympic National Park and surrounding national forest lands.
-The fisher population has since been confirmed to be reproducing successfully and dispersing across the Olympic Peninsula.
-Over 100 fishers are believed to reside on the Olympic Peninsula as of 2016.
+After the 2002 feasibility study and 2006 recovery plan, starting in 2008, 90 fishers were reintroduced over three years to Olympic National Park and surrounding Olympic National Forest lands.
+This fisher population has since been confirmed to be reproducing successfully and dispersing across the Olympic Peninsula.
+Approximately 120 fishers are estimated to reside on the Olympic Peninsula as of 2017.

-The return of fishers is an example of a successful and innovative partnership of public and private efforts to protect and preserve Washington’s native wildlife!
+The return of fishers to Washington is an example of a successful and innovative public-private partnership to restore and conserve our region’s native wildlife!

-Funding for fisher reintroduction comes by way of generous support from Conservation Northwest donors, the National Park Service, State Wildlife Grants, the Washington Department of Fish & Wildlife, Washington state Non-game Personalized License Plates, Washington’s National Park Fund, the U.S. Fish and Wildlife Service, a grant provided by the Wildlife Conservation Society from the Doris Duke Charitable Foundation, a contribution from Defenders of Wildlife, and other partners.
+Funding for fisher reintroduction comes by way of generous support from Conservation Northwest donors, the NPS, State Wildlife Grants, WDFW, Washington state non-game personalized license plates, Washington’s National Park Fund, the U.S. Fish and Wildlife Service, a grant provided by the Wildlife Conservation Society from the Doris Duke Charitable Foundation, a contribution from Defenders of Wildlife and other partners.

 The Implementation Plan for Reintroducing Fishers to the Cascade Mountain Range in Washington is available at: http://wdfw.wa.gov/publications/01556/ and more information is available at: http://wdfw.wa.gov/conservation/fisher/.

 Conservation Northwest is also supporting fisher monitoring efforts through our Citizen Wildlife Monitoring Project to help track and evaluate the fisher’s return.